-"Live/Dead" was followed in 1970 by a pair of now classic studio efforts, "Workingman's Dead" and "American Beauty", that featured the group's country and folk roots.
-The two albums remained the cornerstone of the Dead's live shows for years to come, with its most popular songs, "Uncle John's Band," "Casey Jones," "Sugar Magnolia" and "Truckin'", becoming much played favourites on FM radio.
+"Live/Dead" was followed in 1970 by a pair of now classic studio efforts, "Workingman's Dead" and "American Beauty", that featured the group's Country and Folk roots.
+The two albums remained the cornerstone of the Dead's live shows for years to come, with its most popular songs, "Uncle John's Band", "Casey Jones", "Sugar Magnolia" and "Truckin'", becoming much played favorites on FM radio.
 These two outstanding albums were like sister and brother, and broke the band to a much wider audience.

-Despite the success of the two studio albums, the Dead reverted to releasing live sets by issuing a second, self-titled double album (originally called "Skullfuck"), followed by the triple disc, "Europe '72".
-As more and more of their psychedelic-era contemporaries packed it in, the group continued attracting greater numbers of fans to their shows, many of them following the Dead across the country.
-Calling themselves "Deadheads," these fans became notorious for their tie-dyed fashions and excessive drug use, their travelling circus ultimately becoming as much the focal point of concert dates as the music itself.
-The band's live concerts were also extensively bootlegged, and not surprisingly, the Dead closed out their Warner Bros. contract in 1972.
+Despite the success of the two studio albums, The Dead reverted to releasing live sets by issuing a second, self-titled double album (originally called "Skullfuck"), followed by the triple disc, "Europe '72".
+As more and more of their psychedelic-era contemporaries packed it in, the group continued attracting greater numbers of fans to their shows, many of them following The Dead across the country.
+Calling themselves Deadheads, these fans became notorious for their tie-dyed fashions and excessive drug use, their traveling circus ultimately becoming as much the focal point of concert dates as the music itself.
+The band's live concerts were also extensively bootlegged, and not surprisingly, The Dead closed out their Warner Bros. contract in 1972.

 Although Keith and Donna Godchaux had been with the band for several years, they had never truly fit in.
 Donna often sang off-key, resulting in some embarrassing live performances, while Keith began to use hard drugs.
 The pair were politely were asked to leave the band at the end of 1979.
 Keith was later killed in an auto accident on July 21, 1980.